stablekernel/aqueduct/docs/docs/tut/executing-queries.md

 Defining a Context
 ---

 In order for an application to work with a database, it needs a `ManagedContext`.
 A `ManagedContext` is the facilitator between your code and a database.
 It is made up of two components, a `ManagedDataModel` (the thing that keeps track of all of your managed object types) and `PersistentStore` (the thing that talks to the database).
 These objects are set up in a `RequestSink`.
-In `quiz_request_sink.dart`, add the following code to the constructor for `QuizRequestSink` and define a new property:
+In `sink.dart`, add the following code to the constructor for `QuizRequestSink` and define a new property:

 ```dart
 class QuizRequestSink extends RequestSink {